ouster/music-rip-convert/README.md

 probably should have started this years go

-collecting useful ranomd scripts as I go
+collecting useful randomscripts as I go